equineexchange/EquineExchange.ImageHosting/README.md

 | app:diskCache.enabled                      | false                   | Turns the DiskCache plugin on or off                                                            |
 | app:diskCache.asyncWrites                  | true                    | Enables writing to disk via an async call                                                       |

+### Application Insights

+When setting up Application Insights the environment variable `APPINSIGHTS_INSTRUMENTATIONKEY` is usually added to your App Service.
+If this settings exists then Application Insights will light up and start logging.

 ### Example

 ```xml